We used to shy away from any recipe that had yeast as an ingredient. That is until we made these 30 minute dinner rolls.

 Follow the recipe through step 3, and then add in the flour as mentioned in step 4.
 Instead of shaping them into balls, roll out the dough and brush with butter and sprinkle with cinnamon and brown sugar.

-Roll up the dough into a jelly-roll shape, then slice and place in a greased 9×13″ pan.
+Roll up the dough into a jelly-roll shape, then slice and place in a greased 9 x 13 inch pan.
 Let them rise for 10 minutes, then bake at 400 degrees for 10 minutes (or until lightly browned on top).

-If you’re feeling more confident and looking for our favorite homemade cinnamon roll recipe, TRY THESE.
+If you’re feeling more confident, you need to make our favorite homemade cinnamon roll recipe.

 Have you heard about our newest cookbook, Copycat Cooking?
 We took over 100 of our favorite restaurant recipes and simplified them so that you can make them right at home!